grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 {{< gallery src="setup-and-placement" >}}

-In the end, I'm happy with the with the way this project came out.
+In the end, I'm happy with the way this project came out.
 The desk is SOLID.
 I could probably twerk on it if I needed to.
 I'm hoping it'll be the place I get work done for a very, very long time.
-When we move to a bigger place and I have a dedicated spot for my 3D printer, I plan on moving the wireless charger so I can center myself, the monitors and peripherals.
+When we move to a bigger place and I have a dedicated spot for my 3D printer, I plan on moving the wireless charger so I can center myself, the monitors, and peripherals.

 ## Parts list